LiorSinai/liorsinai.github.io/_posts/2021-11-05-quaternion-1-intro.md

 </div>

-I would like to emphasise that the above graph is dynamically generated by using this equation to calculate the 3D co-ordinates and send them to the Plotly charting library.
+I would like to emphasise that the above graph is dynamically generated by using this equation to update the 3D co-ordinates for the Plotly charting library.
 The result is a natural looking rotation.[^plotly_rotations] The JavaScript code can be found [here][EulerAngles.js] or with your browser's inspection tools.